-1. Select WHEEL ANGLE SENSOR.
+2. Select WHEEL ANGLE SENSOR.
 If the component reports as calibrated, still complete the calibration procedure if the receiver has not been calibrated on this vehicle.

-Number of screens and contents of screens may vary depending on the vehicle.
+Note: The number of screens and contents of screens may vary depending on the vehicle.
 If an error displays, read the message and take the recommended action before proceeding.

-- 2. Drive the vehicle forward to start the procedure.
-The wheel angle sensor calibration should be completed at 2 kph (1.2 mph). - 3.
-Turn the steering wheel full lock to the left and select next The console will beep and move to the next step once calibrated.

-4. Turn the steering wheel full lock to the right and select next.
-The console will beep and move to the next step once calibrated.

-5. Ensure the vehicle is still moving at 2 kph (1.2 mph).
+- 3. Drive the vehicle forward to start the procedure.
+The wheel angle sensor calibration should be completed at 2 kph (1.2 mph). - 4.
+Turn the steering wheel full lock to the left and select next The console will beep and move to the next step once calibrated. - 5.
+Turn the steering wheel full lock to the right and select next.
+The console will beep and move to the next step once calibrated. - 6.
+Ensure the vehicle is still moving at 2 kph (1.2 mph).
 Turn the steering wheel as close to the center position as possible.

-Finding the center position and driving in a straight line, before selecting Next, is crucial for system performance.
+Note: Finding the center position and driving in a straight line, before selecting Next, is crucial for system performance.